Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 View Answer

-10. Clathrate compounds are often:
+10. Clathrate compounds are typically characterized as being:

-a) Stoichiometric compounds with fixed formula
+a) Stoichiometric compounds with fixed atomic ratios

-e) Gaseous at room temperature
+c) Volatile liquid solutions at room temperature

 View Answer